HackYourFuture-CPH/FP-class11/README.md

 This repository is a boilerplate and instructions to how to setup the Final Project.

-When forking this repository for a New Final project you should read this first [HERE](/forking-instructions.md)
+To setup the boilerplate for a New Final project you MUST read this first [HERE](/setting-up-instructions.md)

 After the previous steps, you have new repository ready but you need plan the project, check [HERE](/planning.md) before you go more down.

+Delete the About Topic from you new repository README.MD file

 ## ⛏️ Built Using <a name = "built_using"></a>